mdsrayyan/chef-book/README.md

 User can:
 1. Add, Delete and Edit recipes to the book.
-2. Can favourite recipes for future reference.
+2. Mark recipes as favourites for future reference.
-3. Can filter on the different categories of recipes available
+3. Filter on the different categories of recipes available
-4. Can search for specific recipe.
+4. Search for specific recipe.
-5. Can upload the images for the recipe
+5. Upload the image for the recipe
-6. Can view all favourite if more are added
+6. Can view all favourite if count is more
+7. Can view and add in any device possible

 # Live Preview
 You can view the application [here](https://chef-book-demo.netlify.app)